Faced with consumers’ concerns, environmental sustainability has become a relevant issue for the Omega3 industry.

 In order to minimise the impact of sunscreens on the marine environment, Friend of the Sea has decided to award as Friend of the Sea certified those sunscreen products releasing less than 5 percent of their chemicals to the water after 80 minutes and thus validating the producers’ long-term commitment towards environmental sustainability.

-Friend of the Sea criteria for sustainable UV creams require:
+Friend of the Sea criteria for sustainable sunscreens require: